stenington/dictaphone/README.md

 In this example, `curl` will return http://example.org/some/path to you, and future requests for it will be returned from dictaphone's cache while it remains running.

+## Purpose

+`dictaphone` lets you record an http conversation with a host and replay the responses, again and again.
+This can help ensure consistency when testing, or put a buffer between you and a live system you may not want to abuse, for example.

 ## Examples

 ### Simple caching